Gastroenterology & Hepatology Studies

 If you are interested in one of our studies or would like to inquire about upcoming clinical trials, please call Patient Recruitment for more information between 8am - 5pm Monday - Friday.

 Call 954-919-7723 now or fill in the form below and we will contact you:

 Qualified participants will receive free medical care related to the study and may receive financial compensation for time and travel expenses.
 Enrollment is limited.

-CenExel ACT is California’s premier clinical research organization.
-For over two decades, we’ve helped improve the quality of life for everyone by researching new medications and treatments.
-Our state-of-the-art facility is held to the highest standards of cleanliness and quality.
+RCA is Florida’s premier clinical research organization.
+For a decade, we’ve helped improve the quality of life for everyone by researching new medications and treatments.
+Our state-of-the-art facilities are held to the highest standards of cleanliness and quality.

 Your safety is our greatest concern.
-Every procedure at CenExel ACT is overseen by expert medical staff and performed by some of the most well-respected board-certified physicians in the industry, each with many years of experience in their respective specialties.
+Every procedure at RCA is overseen by expert medical staff and performed by some of the most well-respected board-certified physicians in the industry, each with many years of experience in their respective specialties.

 Rest assured, you are not signing up for treatment with “experimental” methods.
-CenExel ACT only uses FDA approved methods as if you were at any other hospital or clinic.
+RCA only uses FDA approved methods as if you were at any other hospital or clinic.
 Our research is focused on the medication associated with those methods.

 Frequently asked questions